Securosis/DataCenterEncryption/datacenter_encryption.md

 * **The encryption engine:** The component that handles the actual encryption (and decryption) operations.
 * **The key manager:** The component that handles key and passes them to the encryption engine.

 In a basic encryption system all three components are likely to be located on the same system.
 As an example take personal full disk encryption (the built-in tools you might use on your home Windows PC or Mac): the encryption key, data, and engine are all stored and used on the same hardware.
 Lose that hardware and you lose the key and data -- and the engine, but that isn't normally relevant.
 (Neither is the key, usually, because it is protected with another key, or passphrase, that is *not* stored on the system -- but if the system is lost while running, with the key is in memory, that becomes a problem).
+For data centers, it's likely these major components will reside on different systems, increasing complexity and security concerns over how the three pieces work together.

 ##Building an Encryption System